Successfully further educate digitally

 Participants learn with multimedia and interactive content: Video, quiz, presentation, survey, and much more is possible with e-learning

-Despite the high diversity of media, pure e-learning lacks an important factor: the personal presence of the trainer.
-A combination of e-learning and presence (blended learning) helps here.
+Despite the wide variety of media, pure e-learning lacks an important factor: the personal presence of the trainer.
+Here, a combination of e-learning and in-person training (blended learning) is helpful.

 Participants learn independently of time and place, whenever and wherever they want.
-Whether at midnight on a train or at noon in the office.
+Whether at midnight on the train or at noon in the office.

-Participants are highly responsible for themselves, which requires a high level of discipline.
-Additionally, the practical application is not verifiable.
+Participants are highly self-responsible, which requires a high level of discipline.
+In addition, the practical application cannot be verified.

-As you can see, e-learning has many advantages, but also a few weaknesses: If you are aware of the challenges of e-learning, you can easily counteract them!
-Three aspects will help you with this:
+As you can see, E-Learning has many advantages but also a few weaknesses: If you are aware of the challenges of E-Learning, you can easily counteract!
+Three aspects can help you:

-Simple Technology: You don’t have to be a "techie" for e-learning!
-Everything relies on a straightforward learning platform for your company that is easy to use for both course creators and participants!
+Simple technology: You don’t have to be a "techie" for E-Learning!
+Everything depends on a straightforward learning platform for your company.
+And it should be easy to use for course creators as well as for participants!

-Good Support: You can also do something against the lack of personality and difficult motivation: Offer your learners support at any time and implement many personal videos.
+Good support: You can also do something against the lack of personality and difficult motivation: Provide your learners with support at any time and use many personal videos.
 This way, the participant does not feel left alone.

-Practical Application: E-learning does not have to stand on its own.
-For example, supplement your online course with a final personal conversation – and you already have a simple blended learning experience, allowing the participant to better apply what they have learned in practice.
+Practical application: E-Learning does not have to stand alone.
+For example, complement your online course with a final personal conversation – and you already have a simple Blended Learning approach, allowing the participant to apply what they have learned more effectively.

-What advantages does e-learning specifically offer for further training in companies?
-Above all, three advantages are clearly recognizable and already outlined in the table above:
+What specific advantages does E-Learning have for corporate training?
+Especially three advantages are clearly recognizable and already outlined in the table above:

 Successfully start with e-learning in the company

 How do I plan the launch of e-learning in my company?
-How do I create online courses and motivate employees?
-Our checklist in PDF form answers exactly these questions!
+How do I build online courses and how do I motivate employees?
+Our checklist in PDF format answers exactly these questions!

-Diverse Content: E-learning offers a variety of media formats.
-Thus, training in the company does not have to be monotonous, but is enjoyable for employees, provided that the learning platform offers a basis for it.
+Varied Content: E-learning offers a variety of media formats.
+Thus, training in the company does not have to be monotonous but rather enjoyable for employees, provided that the learning platform provides a basis for it.

-Learning Independently: No more 3-day seminars where hardly anything sticks by the end!
-With suitable e-learning software, you encourage employees in companies to learn independently.
-This way, what has been learned remains much better in memory.
-A prerequisite for this is that you provide support.
+Learning Independently: No more 3-day seminars where hardly anything sticks at the end!
+With suitable e-learning software, you encourage employees in the company to learn independently.
+This way, what has been learned stays much better in memory.
+A prerequisite is that you provide support.
 Learning independently does not mean learning completely alone!

 How does E-Learning work with suitable software for companies?

-To ensure your start into e-learning goes as smoothly as possible, you should make a plan from the very beginning.
+To ensure that your start with e-learning goes as smoothly as possible, you should create a plan from the very beginning.

 • What are your goals?